13 Tips for Managing Diabetes

 7. Doctor visit

 Most people with diabetes need to see their doctor every 3-6 months.
-At those visits, you will have a physical exam that should include checking your blood pressure and weight.
+At those visits, your provider will perform a physical exam—which includes things like taking your vital signs and listening to your heart and lungs—review critical health markers, and discuss important aspects of your diabetes management, such as blood sugar control, medication adjustments, lifestyle habits, and screening for complications.
 These checkups may also include lab work to test your A1C, kidney function, and cholesterol levels.
+This is also a great time to talk about your mood and any mental health concerns, and healthy habits you’re working on.

 8. A1C test

 Your healthcare provider will check your hemoglobin A1C at least twice a year, but often it is done every 3 months.
-This blood test shows how well you have been controlling your blood sugar over the prior two to three months.
-The results help your healthcare provider manage your diabetes.
+This blood test shows how often your blood sugars has been in your target range over the prior months.
+The results help you and your healthcare provider make adjustments to better manage your diabetes.

 9. Dental exam